 In accordance with the holdings of its sister circuits, the court below held "aiding and abetting comes within the ATS's focus on 'tort[s]...committed in violation of the law of nations."
 Pet.
 App.
-35a (quoting 28 U.S.C. § 1350).
+42a (quoting 28 U.S.C. § 1350).
 The court compared this case to Mastafa and Licci in holding the allegations "paint a picture of overseas slave labor that defendants perpetuated from headquarters in the United States" and the conduct alleged "is both specific and domestic."
 Pet.
 App.
-36a.
+44a.
 The fatal flaw in Mastafa was that the plaintiffs did not demonstrate the payments were intentional.
 See Mastafa, 770 F.3d at 194.
-Here, plaintiffs have alleged Cargill provided Ivoirian farmers with financial assistance with the expectation cocoa prices would be kept low regardless of whether child slavery was the only way to sustain such low prices.
-Unlike Adhikari, where the court found the allegations insufficient to demonstrate that the corporation knew about the human trafficking, Adhikari, 845 F.3d at 198, Respondents have alleged Cargill's frequent site visits to Ivorian farms indicate they were fully aware of the use of child slavery to produce cocoa.
+Here, plaintiffs have alleged Nestlé provided Ivoirian farmers with financial assistance with the expectation cocoa prices would be kept low regardless of whether child slavery was the only way to sustain such low prices.
+Unlike Adhikari, where the court found the allegations insufficient to demonstrate that the corporation knew about the human trafficking, Adhikari, 845 F.3d at 198, Respondents have alleged Nestlé's frequent site visits to Ivorian farms indicate they were fully aware of the use of child slavery to produce cocoa.
 Pet.
 App.
-30a.
-As Licci and Al Shimari indicate, the allegations of aiding and abetting child slavery through means of financial assistance and tacit approval to their exclusive suppliers are enough overcome the presumption against to extraterritoriality.
+36a.
+As Licci and Al Shimari indicate, the allegations of aiding and abetting child slavery through means of financial assistance and tacit approval to their exclusive suppliers are enough to overcome the presumption against extraterritoriality.

-The court of appeals did not embrace a lenient standard requiring only "general allegations of oversight from the U.S. headquarters and visits to the country," Pet.
-26, but characterized as aiding and abetting a scheme involving provision of advances and personal unrestricted spending money to farmers using slave labor and a guaranteed exclusive buyer contract to guarantee a market for slave made goods.
-The Court's decision is directly in line with the holdings of the Second, Fourth, Fifth, and Eleventh Circuits, which all agree aiding and abetting is cognizable under the ATS so long as the allegations indicate a clear relationship to the violation of the law of nations abroad.
+The court of appeals did not embrace a "lenient standard under which a plaintiff may overcome the extraterritoriality bar so long as it alleges corporate oversight from a company's United headquarters" as Petitioner suggests.
+Pet.
+18. The Court's decision is directly in line with the holdings of the Second, Fourth, Fifth, and Eleventh Circuits, which all agree aiding and abetting is cognizable under the ATS so long as the allegations indicate a clear relationship to the violation of the law of nations abroad.
 Moreover, the court of appeals remanded so that what conduct each Defendant engaged in from the United States could be determined.
 Pet.
 App.
-39a.
+46a.
 Review is unwarranted before Respondents have had a chance to do so.